eglaubauf/egMatLib/README.md

 ### Usage
  - Open Pane (MatLib)
- - On first usage the pane will prompt you for a directory:
+ - Choose Library/Open Libary:
-   - Choose a safe directory --> this is where all your data will be stored
+   - Choose a safe folder --> this is where all your data will be stored
    - You also can change this directory later from Library/Preferences
  - Use buttons for import/export from library
  - Right Click Material X Builder (Solaris/USD), Karma Builder (Solaris/USD),  Redshift Material Builder, Principled Shader,  Material Builder to store a material